ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/Setting-up-a-Collector.md

 ### Do you want to track data from mobile apps, application servers and/or 3rd party webhooks?

-If so we recommend setting up the [Clojure collector] [clojure-collector] as this supports POST requests as well as GET requests.
+If so we recommend setting up the [Clojure collector] [clojure-collector] or [Scala Stream Collector] [scala-stream-collector] as this supports POST requests as well as GET requests.

 ### Are you setting up Snowplow to track users across a single domain, or multiple domains?